rolling-scopes-school/tasks/tasks/angular/intro.md

 https://angular.io/cli </br>
 https://angular.io/tutorial </br>

-NB Before the start of the first task - you have to create your private school repository in the Dashboard of rs-app https://app.rs.school/course/student/dashboard by clicking on the link in 'Your repository' block, then you perform all the tasks there, if not specified otherwise.
+NB Before the start of the first task - you have to create your private school repository in the Dashboard of rs-app https://app.rs.school/course/student/dashboard by clicking on the link in 'Your repository' block, then you perform all the tasks there, unless specified otherwise.